Tuesday, October 29, 2024

 The herpetofauna was a little different than on our previous days.
 We were far onto the higland plateau now.
 We found a Green toad and more Starred agama's but also our third species of rock lizard, Ibrahim's rock lizard (Anatololacerta ibrahimi) and our more well known snake-eyed skink (Ablepharus kitaibelli).
 But overall it was a bit more chilly here and snakes were probably not active this day.

 After this impressive antique city, we meandered our way back, making stops here and there, but this mainly agricultural landscape didn't give us much anymore.
-We finally got our only adult East-Aegean emerald lizard, and we found a pyromaniac Turk that was burning random bushes all over the place at a remote mountain lake.
+We finally got our only adult East-Aegean emerald lizard.
+And we found a pyromaniac Turk that was burning random bushes all over the place at a remote mountain lake.

 After symbolically turning our last rock we made our way back to the bigger city of Kiremeti to finish our trip with a last delicious Turkish meal.
-This was the last day of Ramazan and it showed. all restaurants were completely full or completely booked.
+This was the last day of Ramazan and it showed.
+All restaurants were completely full or completely booked.
 After a bit of a search we ended up at a snackbar type place with a very friendly, although very hasty and sweaty patron that welcomed us with a smile and a wonderful celebratory meal.

 The main square with statues and decorative columns still present.